sbaugher/arangodb-kubernetes/README.md

     kubectl create -f arangodb_cluster.yaml

-No scaling via the UI so far, but you can scale-up the arangodb-coordinator and arangodb-dbserver deployments.
+Fully automatic scaling is not supported yet, but you can scale-up the arangodb-coordinator and arangodb-dbserver deployments.
 The arangodb-coordinator deployment can safely be scaled down.